CMSgov/ab2d-website/_pages/support.md

 {% capture a3AccordionContent %}
   <p>
-    AB2D receives data upstream from the  <a href="https://www2.ccwdata.org/web/guest/home/">Chronic Conditions Warehouse (CCW)</a>.
+    AB2D receives data upstream from the <a href="https://www2.ccwdata.org/web/guest/home/" target="_blank" rel="noopener">Chronic Conditions Warehouse (CCW)</a>.
   </p>
 {% endcapture %}

 {% capture a4AccordionContent %}
 <p>
-    The <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745">final rule</a> specifies that data may be used for:
+    The <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745" target="_blank" rel="noopener">final rule</a> specifies that data may be used for:
 </p>
 <ul>
   <li>Optimizing therapeutic outcomes through improved medication use</li>